-Operating on the cloud has many benefits for companies and organizations, including:
+Operating in the cloud has many benefits for organizations, including:

 - Increased efficiency in operations and management

 - Better support and access for a distributed workforce

 However, even as many businesses rush to adopt cloud computing processes, it is not an easy initiative.
 Cloud migration introduces its own challenges.
 Whether you are looking to take advantage of cloud infrastructure, platforms, or software services, use these solutions to help you navigate a successful cloud migration.

 Cloud migration challenge #1: Financial cost

 In the long run, the cost of cloud migration sees returns of increased efficiency, lower admin costs, and streamlined processes.
 But getting there can still feel like an expensive uphill battle.

 Financial concerns touch on almost every cloud migration challenge.
 There’s the immediate cost to make the migration itself in addition to the long-term financial risks of low or slow adoption and training after the migration has occurred.